mcmenaminadrian/riscyforth/README.md

-Create a FORTH-like language for RISC-V
-Licensed under GPL v2
+Create an assembly-based FORTH for RISC-V SBCs Licensed under GPL v2

 Riscyforth is compiled and tested on the RVBoards Nezha 64-bit single board Risc-V computer (running Debian Linux with GNU Libc).
 Other boards will be added as they become available.
+It also runs on Fedora for RISC-V under QEMU.

 To understand your rights and obligations with this code please read (version 2 of) the GNU General Public Licence.
 Contributions and suggestions are welcome.

-We are in the development stage of RISCYFORTH and on this page I aim to keep a list of the implemented functions.
+Riscyforth is still under heavy development and on this page I aim to keep a list of the implemented functions.
 You'll need to read the code to see the details though.

 **LOAD**		    Load (and execute) - use like load /path/to/file

-**BYE**                     Quit RISCYFORTH
+**BYE**                     Quit Riscyforth

 **WORDLIST**                Output (public) keywords